Ready to earn your online Nutrition and Food Systems degree?

 Teaching others the art of healthy eating is something that you live for.
 An online nutrition and food systems degree can help you share your passion with people who need your help.
 You are ready to specialize and focus your knowledge on the dietetic practice and nutrition program for children, but sitting in a classroom to earn a masters degree may not be conducive to your current lifestyle.
 The University of Southern Mississippi offers a fully online Master of Science in Nutrition and Food Systems with an emphasis in Management of Child Nutrition Programs.

 With this convenient and affordable program, you can customize your plan of study to fit with your busy lifestyle.
 Master this unique learning experience anywhere, anytime with this Nutrition and Food Systems MS from Southern Miss.
-Make it your life, plus college.
+This is your life, plus college.